FIIRE Program Requirements

 - Submit an Application and sign a Memorandum of Participation

-- Decision to participate in the FIIRE Initiative:
+- Decision to participate in the FIIRE Program:

-- Assess the Fire Department's safety and health programs using the Vulnerability Assessment Program (VAP) survey results and refine the Accident Prevention Program (APP) and other policies and procedures.
+- Assess the Fire Department's safety and health programs using the Vulnerability Assessment Program (VAP) survey results.

 Strengthen safety committee